 STAN BROOKS is an award-winning producer of film and television with over 30 years of industry experience.
 He has produced more than 70 movies for film and television since 1989, when he founded his first independent production company, Once Upon a Time Films.

-Brooks made his directorial debut with the film Perfect Sisters - starring Academy Award Nominee Abigail Breslin (The Call, Little Miss Sunshine) Georgie Henley (The Chronicles of Narnia Series), and Academy Award Winner Mira Sorvino (Mighty Aphrodite, Romy and Michele’s High School Reunion).
-The film opened in theaters on April 11, 2014 across the nation and in Canada with international release in Fall 2014.
+Brooks made his directorial debut with the film Perfect Sisters - starring Academy Award Nominee Abigail Breslin (Little Miss Sunshine) Georgie Henley (The Chronicles of Narnia Series), and Academy Award Winner Mira Sorvino (Romy and Michele’s High School Reunion).
+The film opened in theaters across the nation and in Canada with international release following.
 Receiving praiseworthy reviews from both The Los Angeles Times and New York Times, Perfect Sisters continues to dominate on Hulu, Netflix, VOD and digital downloads.

-In 2009, Prayers For Bobby earned an Emmy nomination for Outstanding Made for Television Movie and Emmy and Golden Globe nominations for Sigourney Weaver for her portrayal of Mary Griffith.
+Brooks' produced TV Movie, Prayers For Bobby, earned an Emmy nomination for Outstanding Made for Television Movie and Emmy and Golden Globe nominations for Sigourney Weaver for her portrayal of Mary Griffith.

-In 2008, The Capture of the Green River Killer aired, starring Tom Cavanagh.
-It was Brooks' 50th film since founding his independent shingle, Once Upon a Time Films in 1989.
-It delivered record ratings to the 10-year-old Lifetime Movie Network, averaging 2.4 million viewers for Part 1 and 2.6 million for Part 2.
+Brooks' 50th film, The Capture of the Green River Killer, starring Tom Cavanagh delivered record ratings to the 10-year-old Lifetime Movie Network, averaging 2.4 million viewers for Part 1 and 2.6 million for Part 2.
 At the time it was the highest rated program in the network's history.

 Prior to starting Stan & Deliver Films and Once Upon a Time Films, Brooks served as President of Guber-Peters Television.
 Under his leadership the company produced numerous projects including Rain Man, which went on to win the Best Picture Oscar at the 1988 Academy Awards.